DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/clickops-todo/README.md

 Here is where your URL appears!
 Now let's try your todo!

-Now your trigger has been added to your lammda function! (go check if you want to)
+Now your trigger has been added to your lambda function! (go check if you want to)